reinforced/Reinforced.Typings/package/readme.txt

 -----------------------

 Hi!
-Congradulations.
+Congratulations.
 You have just installed Reinforced.Typings.

 If you see that Reinforced.Typings.settings.xml file is included into your project - please close this file and continue working.
 Everything if fine.